 Figure 8.
-In the Cavity model for MT of [14], there are two stages of quantum decoherence: one involves incomplete decoherence, arising from the rôle of ordered water as an environment to the dimer system, which results in the formation of the soliton coherent state.
-The second, which lasts much longer, results in the complete collapse of the soliton coherent state, as a result of the loss of dipole quanta and energy through the imperfect dimer walls.
+In the Cavity model for MT of [14], there are two stages of quantum decoherence: one incomplete one, arising from the rôle of ordered water as an environment to the dimer system, which results in the formation of the soliton coherent state, and the second one, much longer, which results in the complete collapse of the soliton coherent state, as a result of the the loss of dipole quanta and energy through the imperfect dimer walls.
 Several uncertainties as to the precise origin of the incomplete decoherence exists in the model, which may shorten significantly the first time scale, below the $O(10^{-10})$ s.
-For dissipationless energy transfer in MT, it is the second (complete) decoherence time scale that is important.
+For dissipationless energy transfer in MT, it is the second (complete) decoherence time scale that it is important.